mariebernf/Milestone-Project/README.md

 # Acknowledgments

-* I would like to thank my mentor, tutors and slack community.
+* I would like to thank my mentor for all her advice, tutor and the slack community.